danielkeyes/danielkeyesdev/content/thereveal/privacypolicy.md

 ## Too Long Didn't Read....

 We do not collect any of your data.
 The link generated for sharing your reveal is just your reveal details encoded into a code string appended onto the reveal link.
-The code is on your device, and anyone you share it with.
-We do not post it to anywhere!
+The code is generated strictly on your device, and then it is up to you to share it with whomever.
+The generated code only goes to the people you share it with!

 ## Privacy Policy
 Last updated: June 02, 2022